 Take responsibility for the co-ordination of all levels of Bikeability Scotland where contracted by local authorities.

-Take responsibility for the co-ordination of all levels of cycle training at Recyke-a-bike.
+Take responsibility for the co-ordination of all cycle training at Recyke-a-bike.

 Set up systems and processes to coordinate instructors and volunteers to enable effective and efficient delivery.